– For most TExES exams, including the Core Subjects EC-6 and Core Subjects 4-8, the fee to take the exam is $131.

 The TExES exam that you need to take depends on which subject or grade you plan to teach.

-Each TExES exam is scored on a scaled scoring range.
+TExES scores are scored on a scaled scoring range.
 You will receive a score of no less than 100 and no more than 300 points.
 To pass the TExES exam, you will need to have a score of 240 or more.